Minds-R-Lab/MammoClean/README.md

 | CBIS-DDSM    | `ddsm.py`   | `calc_*` and `mass_*` case-description CSVs (test + train)                      | `CBIS-DDSM.csv`                               |
 | TOMPEI-CMMD  | `cmmd.py`   | `TOMPEI-CMMD_clinical_data_*.xlsx`                                              | `TOMPEI-CMMD.csv`                             |
 | VinDr-Mammo  | `vindr.py`  | `metadata.csv`, `finding_annotations.csv`, `breast-level_annotations.csv`       | `VinDr-Mammo.csv`                             |

+**Stage 2: Process the images.** `process_datasets.py` takes one unified CSV from Stage 1 together with that dataset's raw DICOM images.
+For each CSV row it finds the matching DICOM file, normalizes the pixel data to 8-bit grayscale, corrects the breast laterality, and writes the result as a `.npy` image.
+It also writes a per-patient `info.txt` (diagnosis, BI-RADS, and density per side) and a filtered CSV containing only the rows it could successfully match.